-Currently, our themes which support the WooCommerce shop plugin are Oleander, Rosemary, Redwood, Hemlock, Laurel, Alder, Florence, and Hawthorn.
+Currently, our themes which support the WooCommerce shop plugin are Oleander, Rosemary, Redwood, Hemlock, Laurel, Alder, Florence, Hawthorn and Sitka.

 When you first install these themes, the shop options (such as "Shopping cart", "Check out", etc.) won't be visible.
 This is because the shop features will be activated once you install and activated the free WooCommerce plugin.

 Below, we'll give you a general overview of how to setup your webshop.
 We'll also link to WooCommerce's great documentation/tutorial articles as well if you need more in-depth explanation.
 At the bottom of the article, you'll find additional WooCommerce resources to answer any questions which may arise unanswered.